 only two arrows, with sight of the second bolt hitting his leg being excised entirely.
 Some alternative shots were used to hide the offending footage in the R version, but an ugly continuity error is now present thanks to these changes.

-As Binder falls through the pier in the R version, the arrow in his leg is clearly visible, despite us not seeing it being fired due to the MPAA cuts.
-Another trim made as the third arrow strikes Binder has the annoying effect of removing one of Woo's
+falls through the pier in the R version, the arrow in his leg is clearly visible, despite us not seeing it being fired due to the MPAA cuts.
+Another trim made as the third arrow strikes Binder has the annoying effect of removing one of Woo's trademark

 Cut Scenes: Mardi Gras graveyard showdown